thoughtbot/ruby-science/book/principles/open_closed_principle.md

 ` app/models/survey_inviter.rb@bf1ba7d2:31,43

-This works alright for creation, but using the ActiveRecord pattern, we'll end up with an instance of `Invitation` instead if we ever reload from the database.
+This works adequately for creation, but using the ActiveRecord pattern, we'll end up with an instance of `Invitation` instead, if we ever reload from the database.
-That means that inheritance is easiest to use when the class you're extending doesn't require persistence.
+That means that inheritance is easiest to use when the class we're extending doesn't require persistence.

 Inheritance also requires some [creativity in unit